hanifmaliki/byfood-assignment/README.md

 - **Use SSL connections** for PostgreSQL in production

 ## Database Migration

-The application uses GORM's auto-migration feature.
-Tables will be created automatically when the application starts.

-### Migration System

 The application uses **gormigrate** with **timestamp-based migration naming** for better collaboration and chronological ordering.